A Choral Scholarship at Queen's provides an exciting musical experience, and vocal and choral training to the highest standard.

 Choral Scholarship auditions 2017

 Auditions for choral scholarships for entry in 2018/19 will be held on 20-22 September 2017.
 Scholarships are offered at Queen’s for all voice types, and eight scholarships are available in total.
-The deadline for applications is 1 September 2017 with online application forms available in the spring.
+The deadline for applications is 1 September 2017 and the online application form is now available.

 Choral Scholar Profile